 Harbor Porpoises' Remarkable Return

-After a 65-year absence, harbor porpoises are back in San Francisco Bay, providing scientists a unique view into their lives
+After a 65-year absence, these cetaceans are back in San Francisco Bay, providing scientists a unique view into their lives

 ON A BLUSTERY CALIFORNIA AUGUST DAY, researchers are studying some of San Francisco’s least-known residents from an unlikely laboratory: the Golden Gate Bridge.
 Below in the bay glides a parade of boats—fishing vessels, a tall ship, a slow container barge packed with colorful boxes like giant Legos.
 Behind the scientists, tourists pause to snap pictures, unaware of the ongoing hunt.
 Through binoculars, Bill Keener suddenly spots his quarry: a harbor porpoise, its dark gray dorsal fin appearing briefly before resubmerging.
 Keener predicts the porpoise’s course and, just as it surfaces again, photographs the animal before it disappears.
 “Got it,” he declares triumphantly.